 Colon cancer is cancer of the large intestine and rectum.
 It happens more often in people aged 50 and older.
-Usually there are no symptoms until the cancer has spread.
-That's why screening is important: it has been shown to help prevent colon cancer and decrease colon cancer deaths.
+The goals of screening are:

-Stool test: Also called a fecal occult blood test (FOBT), this test looks for small amounts of blood in your stool.
-A member of your health care team will give you test cards to take home and instructions for collecting samples of your stool.
-The test takes several days to complete.
+Stool test: Also called a fecal immunochemical test or FIT, this test looks for small amounts of blood in your stool (feces).
+A member of your health care team will give you a test kit to take home and instructions for collecting samples of your stool.
+Samples are then mailed to a lab for testing.

-There is a small risk of a serious complication during or after a colonoscopy.
+There is a small risk of a serious complications during or after a colonoscopy.
 Complications might include bleeding (especially after a biopsy or removal of a polyp) and damage to the colon.

 Note: If you have blood in your stool or a change in your bowel movements, make an appointment to see your doctor.

-If the stool test result is positive, we will recommend a colonoscopy.
+If the stool test result is positive, your Group Health clinician will recommend that you get a colonoscopy.

-Having a positive stool test does not mean you have cancer.
+Having a positive stool test doesn't mean you have cancer.
 There are many reasons why you can have blood in your stool, and cancer is only one of them.
 Most people with a positive test do not have cancer or precancerous polyps.

 If a polyp or growth is found during the colonoscopy, it will either be removed or a small tissue sample (biopsy) will be taken.
-Not all growths are harmful.
-Most do not grow into anything serious.
+Not all growths are harmful, and most do not grow into anything serious.
 Depending on how the sample looks under the microscope, your doctor will decide what follow-up is needed.

 Coverage may vary by plan.
 To check your benefits, refer to your coverage agreement or contact Customer Service.